 Can I split a share?
 Or buy a half a share?

 You can split a share among neighbors, friends or family.
 One payment should be made and the details on who will be picking up each share can be sent to firstname.lastname@example.org.
-At this time we only have one size share that will consist of 4-15 different veggies and is suited for a small family or an individual who likes to eat lots of veggies.
-If you don’t think a share is right for you, you can find us Saturday’s at the St George Greenmarket from May 16-October 17.
+At this time, we only have one size share that will consist of 5-15 different vegetables and is suited for a small family or an individual who likes to eat lots of vegetables.

 Is the produce organic?

 The Heritage Farm uses techniques and growing strategies that are in line with USDA Organic Certification, but we are not technically certified.
-We are a low-till farm that focuses on soil health through the use of cover cropping, crop rotation, and compost use.
-We don’t spray chemically based pesticides or herbicides–we manage any pest problems through hand removal, beneficial pest integration, and row cover.
+We are a low-till farm that focuses on soil health through the use of cover cropping, crop rotation, low soil disruption techniques, and compost use.
+We don’t spray synthetically made pesticides or herbicides–we manage any pest problems through hand removal, beneficial plant integration, and row cover.
 We plant lots of flowers that attract a variety of pollinators and insects, which keep a healthy balance of detrimental and beneficial critters in the field.
-If you are curious about some of the other techniques we use, just ask the farmer at the CSA pick-up.
+If you are curious about some of the other techniques we use, just ask our farmers at the CSA pick-up.

 What are you doing to reduce the spread of COVID-19?

 We are taking our production operation very seriously by following social distancing regulations set forth by the CDC and working within the guidelines put in place for food producers by the State of New York.
 We harvest, wash, and package all produce with proper personal protective equipment (PPE) and take pride in providing the freshest and cleanest produce possible.
-While current research shows that the coronavirus does not spread through food or food processing, we still recommend that you wash all produce again at home prior to serving and that you follow good hygiene practices.
+We will update our members on the newest policies and procedures in spring 2022 before the CSA begins.

 What if I don’t recognize or like a product?

 Depending on the week, there may be an option to swap out produce for something else, but we encourage people to experiment with new or unfamiliar items.
-Your CSA membership includes access to an exclusive weekly e-newsletter that will have recipes with the crops that are in season, gardening tips, and other exciting information from Snug Harbor.
+Your CSA membership includes a specialized weekly e-newsletter that will have recipes with the crops that are in season, gardening tips, and other exciting information from Snug Harbor.
 Also feel free to ask the farm staff how they like to prepare and enjoy the produce!

 What if I can’t pick up my produce on the pickup day?

-A neighbor, friend, family can pick up a share if the CSA shareholder cannot, but the member must communicate the name of the person picking up to firstname.lastname@example.org by noon of the pickup day.
+A neighbor, friend, family can pick up a share if the CSA shareholder cannot, but the member must communicate the name of the person picking up to email@example.com by noon the day before pickup.

 Yes!
-Snug Harbor members receive a 10% discount for signing up.
-Join as a member here, and contact Beth Scannapieco for your member discount code at email@example.com.
+Snug Harbor Members and Snug Harbor Staff receive a 10% discount for signing up.
+Join as a member here.